Symmetry restoration in mean-field approaches: Approximate projection methods

 How to find the Lipkin operator ${\hat K}$ that does the job as desired?
-The strategy is obvious, namely, since the quantum numbers $I$ are related to the symmetry generators, we can build ${\hat K}$ as functions of the symmetry generators.
+The strategy is obvious, namely, since the quantum numbers $I$ are related to the symmetry generators, one can build ${\hat K}$ as a function of the symmetry generators.
 For example: \begin{itemize} \item For the particle-number symmetry, projected energies depend on the number of particles, so ${\hat K}$ may depend on the particle-number operators, ${\hat N}$ and ${\hat Z}$, for neutrons and protons:

 where $N_0$ and $Z_0$ are numbers of protons and neutrons of the state we want to describe. \item For the translational symmetry, projected energies depend on total momenta, so ${\hat K}$ may depend on the components of the total momentum, ${\hat P}_x$, ${\hat P}_y$, and ${\hat P}_z$: